jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 ### Adding and Removing an HTML Class

-**Important:** *You must place the remaining jQuery examples inside the `ready` event so that they execute when the document is ready to be worked on.*
+**Important:** *You must place the remaining jQuery examples inside the `ready` event so that your code executes when the document is ready to be worked on.*

 Another common task is adding or removing a `class`.